Quickstart: Create and manage Azure file shares with Windows virtual machines

 Now that you've mapped the drive, you can create a snapshot.

-In the portal, navigate to your file share and select Create snapshot.
+In the portal, navigate to your file share, select Snapshots, then select + Add snapshot.

 In the VM, open the qstestfile.txt and type "this file has been modified" > Save and close the file.